SHEET METAL WORKER

 In an apprenticeship program like sheet metal work, you’ll gain experience through on-the-job training and coursework provided by apprenticeship partners.
 Sheet Metal Worker apprenticeship programs typically last four years.

-Requirements: If you are interested in the Sheet Metal Worker apprenticeship, you must have a high school diploma or GED.
+You must have a high school diploma or GED.

 Emily Griffith Technical College has partnered with a number of different unions and trade organizations to offer apprenticeship programs.